 Several HYPE applications are used as demonstrators in on-going research and development projects to train users and collect feedback on existing services.
 Some examples are given below:

-- The seasonal forecasts from Hypeweb are used by the EU H2020 projects IMPREX (Grant No 641811) and CLARA (Grant No 730482) when communicating usefulness and skills of seasonal forecasts with users.
+- The seasonal forecasts from Hypeweb were used by the EU H2020 projects IMPREX (Grant No 641811) and CLARA (Grant No 730482) when communicating usefulness and skills of seasonal forecasts with users.
 IMPREX brings together 23 partners from 9 countries and CLARA 10 partners from across Europe.
 Train your forecast-based decision-making with the Call For Water Game.

 Nutrient Inflow To The Baltic Sea